VW says fuel usage understated on some models; Porsche warns

 VW’s supervisory board said it is “deeply concerned by the discovery of the irregularities” involving CO2 levels, and will meet in the “very near future” on the issue.

+“The issue is the CO2 from all their fleet, not just from diesel vehicles, and I think we probably will have to go back and look at what they’ve been reporting,” she said in Los Angeles.

+“It’s not clear to me whether this would affect the U.S. reporting or only the European, and our systems are somewhat different.
+So that’s just a question we’re going to have to ask.”

-The company took a 6.7 billion euro hit in third-quarter results to cover initial costs related to the scandal.
+VW took a 6.7 billion euro hit in its third-quarter results to cover initial costs related to the scandal.
 Some analysts have said the final bill could reach as much as 35 billion euros in regulatory fines, lawsuits and vehicle refits.

 VW shares fell 1.5 percent to close at 111 euros.
 The VW statement about under-reporting fuel economy came out after the Frankfurt market had closed.